After its opening in December of 2019, Rise of the Resistance quickly became one of the hottest attractions in all of Walt Disney World.

 Rise of the Resistance is unique in that instead of a regular line, it utilizes a virtual queue system.

 This is fantastic and makes touring Hollywood Studios so much easier, but only if you plan ahead and get into the park in time to snag one of the coveted spots in the queue.

 Here’s how it works:

 - Using the My Disney Experience App, guests can join the queue during scheduled Boarding Group drop times.
-Currently those happen twice a day: at 10:00 am and again at 2:00 p.m..
+Currently those happen twice a day: at 7:00 a.m. and again at 2:00 p.m..
 The spots can go FAST (within seconds).
-You MUST be in the park in order to join the queue, and once the spots are gone, they are gone.
+You can join the queue during the 7 a.m. drop from anywhere.
+However, all members of your party wishing to join the queue must have a valid ticket and Park Pass reservation for Hollywood Studios.
+Anyone wishing to join the queue during the 2:00 p.m. drop MUST be in the park in order to join the queue, and once the spots are gone, they are gone.

 - Once you join the queue, you’ll be assigned to a “Boarding Group”.